-Update from Save Our Sacred Heart - June 10, 2010
+6/10/10 Update from Save Our Sacred Heart.

 It is with great regret that we inform all interested parties that the current owners of the property at Fillmore and Fell have chosen to remove the two rose windows and at least one of the marble altars from Sacred Heart Church, a building which has been declared eligible for national landmark status.
 According to city officials, no permits were issued by the City of San Francisco for removal of these irreplaceable objects.
 The San Francisco Department of Building Inspection has posted a Stop Work Order which appears to be being ignored by the work crew.

 We have been informed that Supervisor Ross Mirkarimi will have a resolution before the Board of Supervisors on Tuesday June 15, 2010 concerning the preservation of Sacred Heart Church.
 Although the interior may have been stripped and the rose windows removed, city landmark status could still save the exterior.
 We are asking that all members and friends of SOS Heart give their support to this effort.
 Please e-mail or call members of the Board of Supervisors and ask them to endorse Supervisor Mirkarimi's resolution.

 Save Our Sacred Heart wishes to thank Supervisor Ross Mirkarimi, Vallie Brown, the San Francisco Department of Building Inspection, our friends from St. Brigid's, and all others who have been of assistance in attempting, so far unsuccessfully, to halt these actions.
-Please check the Save Our Sacred Heart website for further up-dates.

 » For updates and further information on how to get involved, please visit the Save Our Sacred Heart website.

 The images above reveal some of the ornament and architectural detail in Sacred Heart of San Francisco.
 Sacred Hearts three white Carrara marble altars were designed by Milan-born Attilio Moretti (1852-1915) and unveiled to the public in 1910 for the parishs Silver Jubilee.
 The main altar is 25 feet long, 37 feet high and weights 95 tons.
 The altars were carved in Italy by Gighli and Vanelli and installed by John Cattos monument company under Morettis supervision.
 The painting at the center of the main altar was done by an unknown German artist working for Munich-based Fritz, Mayer & Co., best known for its stained glass.
 The same company created the two rose windows in the transepts in 1909.

 Later in the 1920s, the well-known early 20th century muralist Achille G. Disi created Sacred Hearts ceiling art.
 As a result of the 89 Loma Prieta quake, the murals on the ceiling have been covered by protective netting.
 Also affected by the quake, the 1933 Hook and Hastings organ has remained unused in the choir loft for fear the vibrations might damage the ceiling.
 In the early 1980s, Keven McGown dedicated nine months to restoring the organ as a gift to Sacred Heart before succumbing to AIDS.